 Also of interest is that Palmyra - Unadilla has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Palmyra - Unadilla is a great place for families with children to consider.
-First of all, many other families with children live here, making Palmyra - Unadilla a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Palmyra - Unadilla has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Palmyra - Unadilla is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Palmyra - Unadilla’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-One downside of living in Palmyra - Unadilla, however, is that residents on average have to contend with a long commute, spending on average 31.27 minutes every day commuting to work.
-It is, however, a pedestrian-friendly town.
-Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Palmyra - Unadilla is that it can take a long time to commute to work.
+In Palmyra - Unadilla, the average commute to work is 31.27 minutes, which is quite a bit higher than the national average.
+However, it is a pedestrian-friendly town.
+Many of Palmyra - Unadilla’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

-As is often the case in a small town, Palmyra - Unadilla doesn't have a public transportation system that people use for their commute.
+Palmyra - Unadilla is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Palmyra - Unadilla is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.81% of adults 25 and older in the town have at least a bachelor's degree.